GlobalDevOpsBootcamp/gdbcwebsite/readme.md

   <summary><b>Why are CSS file changes slow to update?</b></summary>

 - When you update  the `index.css` file all Tailwind classes have to regenerate (via Parcel) which can take up to ~10 secs
-- In practise this isn't a common problem as most people don't update the file that often
+- In practice this isn't a common problem as most people don't update the file that often
 - If you *are* writing custom CSS then you can add non-Tailwind CSS files and add refer to them in the `head.html` file directly which skips the Parcel build process
 </details>